 Link Governor for data monitoring, Headteacher appraisal and the school’s financial value standard.

 I have many years’ experience as a primary teacher and have taught Years 1-6 in Scotland and Berkshire.
 I have been headteacher of both an Infant/Nursery school and a large primary school which has given me an understanding of all aspects of school management and the demands placed on schools.
 On taking early retirement I moved to Spain where my passion for education took me back into school and a job establishing a Special Needs department in the local international school.
 I moved to Toton with the arrival of my grandson, Finn, who is now in Year 3.
 Since October I have been helping out in his class one morning each week which is a really enjoyable experience and one which allows me to become more familiar with the work of the school.
 In my career I have been a governor at three schools and am currently also a governor at Banks Road Infant and Nursery School where my younger grandson is a pupil.

 Bispham Drive School is a good school and one which is constantly striving to improve.
 I am very keen to utilise my skills to support the team in achieving their aims and objectives and to help the children reach their potential.

-Alan has signed the declaration of interest / register of business interest form.
+Christine has signed the declaration of interest / register of business interest form.
 Nothing to declare.